Payson man in custody after allegedly stabbing elderly man in chest with screwdriver

-Payson officials arrested a local man after they say he allegedly broke into an elderly couple's home and stabbed a man in the chest with a screwdriver.
+Payson officials arrested a local man after they say he allegedly broke into an elderly couple’s home on Sunday and stabbed a man in the chest with a screwdriver.

 According to the probable cause statement, Payson police were dispatched to the emergency room after reports of an elderly man who had been stabbed in the chest with a screwdriver.
 When officials arrived, they gathered information from the man before making contact with an elderly woman at Mountain View Hospital who was also allegedly involved.